 Prior to her position with Chefs Collaborative, she served for 11 years as executive director of NARAL Massachusetts, a statewide organization that advocates for women’s reproductive health.
 In 2006, Melissa received the Abigail Adams Award from the Massachusetts Women’s Political Caucus, which recognizes and honors outstanding women leaders.
-Melissa has several years experience working in the restaurant industry and a longstanding interest in food, the environment, and sustainability issues.
+Melissa has several years experience working in the restaurant industry and a longstanding interest in food and the environment.

 After spending many years in the kitchens and fields of the food industry, Rob came to Chefs Collaborative in January of 2011.
-As Network Manager, Rob works to help food professionals around the country connect and educate one another on issues of sustainability.
+As Director of Community Organizing, Rob works to help food professionals around the country connect and educate one another on issues of sustainability.

 Rob holds a B.A. in English from the University of Vermont and an M.L.A. in Gastronomy with a focus in food policy from Boston University.
 When he’s not busy managing our Local Networks, he can be found writing, cooking, gardening, or riding his bike.

-Alisha is thrilled to be working at the nexus of food and sustainability – and is a “lifer” when it comes to advancing more sustainable practices.
+Alisha is thrilled to be working at the nexus of food and sustainability, and is a “lifer” when it comes to advancing more sustainable practices.
 Previously, Alisha worked with the National Wildlife Federation, the Breakthrough Institute, and MASSPIRG.
-A native of Bucks County, Pennsylvania, Alisha graduated with a B.A. in geoscience and environmental studies from Hamilton College in 2006.
-When not at work, Alisha loves to romp with her mini australian shepherd, explore new restaurants, and hike New England.
+Alisha graduated with a B.A. in Geoscience and Environmental Studies from Hamilton College.
+Outside of the office, Alisha loves to romp with her mini australian shepherd, explore new restaurants, and hike New England.

 Gillian first fell in love with food during a semester abroad in Florence, Italy, where she spent 3 1/2 months exploring the Tuscan food landscape, visiting vineyards, farms and local markets.
-She is an M.F.K Fisher devotee and cookbook scholar (read: nerd), and is often found baking her excellent oatmeal cookies.
-After graduating from Converse College in 2011 with a BA in English, she interned at various sustainable food-focused organizations in the Bay Area, California where she learned the ropes of social media strategy, grant writing and development for non-profits.
-A Boston native, she began working with the Collaborative as an intern and assisted at the 2012 Summit in Seattle before coming on as a part-time employee.
-Gillian hopes to begin graduate work in food studies this coming fall.
+She is an M.F.K Fisher devotee, and is often found baking her excellent oatmeal cookies.
+After graduating from Converse College in 2011 with a B.A. in English, she interned at various sustainable food-focused organizations in the Bay Area, California where she learned the ropes of social media strategy, grant writing and development for non-profits.
+A Boston native, she began working with the Collaborative as an intern and assisted at the 2012 Summit in Seattle before coming on as official staff.
+Gillian is currently working on her M.L.A. in Gastronomy/Food Policy at Boston University.